Sank's Glossary of Linguistics

 EXTERNAL POSSESSION

 1. (Syntax) In a number of languages, a possessor of a subject or an object can be expressed as a separate constituent and behave like an argument of the verb.
-The following are examples from some languages exhibiting the external possession construction:
+The following are examples from some languages exhibiting the this construction.
+This phenomenon is sometimes referred to as External Possession (Payne and Barshi 1999).

 1. Spanish